CatarinaGamboa/liquidjava-examples/README.md

 #### Option 1: Using Codespaces (Recommended)

 - To use codespaces, make sure you’re logged in to GitHub, click the button below, select `4-core`, and then press `Create codespace`.
 After a few minutes an editor with the LiquidJava extension enabled will open in your browser.
+Then, after the extension is installed, open the `examples/demo` folder.

    [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/rcosta358/liquidjava-examples)